sandymra/poi/README.md

 ### Database backup

-Full database backup with schema and data in the repository
+Full database backup with schema and data is in the repository
 </br>
 POI_20241120.zip